 Car trips to grandpas.
 Airplane flights.
 And long, cozy days.
-Winter can mean a lot of family time, sometimes in enclosed spaces.
+Travel and time off together can mean a lot of family time, sometimes in enclosed spaces.
 While we don’t always succeed, my husband and I spend a lot of time trying to sidestep screen time with our son.
 And our silver bullet, TV- and tablet-busting tool is another form of digital content: Podcasts.

 Most podcasts best suit children who are preschool-age and beyond.
 Not every little one is ready to listen to long tales at the same age.
 And that’s okay, but from three or four to, well, adulthood, our listening skills grow and expand, and good, kid-friendly podcasts help children stretch and expand their attention spans.

 Each of the selections below can provide great screen-free focus time (and sometimes, give grown-ups a little break) that build tiny minds.
 I shared each with my son, to get both the grown-up and the kid perspective.

 UPDATED: In April 2019, we discovered a new podcast.
 It’s a health booster AND a game changer.
 Scroll to the bottom of the list to discover this new one, which keeps my whole family smiling!

 “A Podcast for Curious Kids and Their Grown-Ups”